MODFLOW-USGS/mf2005/readme.txt

 window.

-       HOW TO ADD TO THE PATH ENVIRONMENT VARIABLE WINDOWS XP SYSTEMS

-From the Start menu, select Settings and then Control Panel.
-Double click System and select the Advanced tab.
-Click on Environment Variables.
-If a PATH user variable already is defined, click on it in the User Variables pane, then click Edit.
-In the Edit User Variable window, add ";C:\WRDAPP\mf2005.1_12\bin" to the end of the Variable Value (ensure that the current contents of the User Value are not deleted) and click OK.
-If a PATH user variable is not already defined in the User variables pane of the Environment Variables window, click New.
-In the New User Variable window, define a new variable PATH as shown above.
-Click OK.
-Click OK in the Environment Variables window and again in the System Properties window.
-Initiate and use a new Windows Command window.

        HOW TO ADD TO THE PATH ENVIRONMENT VARIABLE WINDOWS VISTA SYSTEMS

 From the Start menu, select Settings and then Control Panel.
 Select